Vendor Management

 The following sections contain the available configurations for each section of the Vendor Details page.
 Edit the details by clicking Edit in the Vendor Details page.

-The vendor information that you can add when creating a new vendor, or modify when editing a vendor is:
+The vendor information that you can add when adding a new vendor, or modify when editing a vendor is:

 Attribute | Description |